-A professional, external facilitator can provide lots of valuable support with an organisation’s strategic thinking and planning.
+A professional, external facilitator can provide heaps of valuable support with an organisation’s strategic thinking and planning.
 More and more Boards and CEOs now use one.
 But exactly what potential uses can such a facilitator serve – beyond perhaps just the usual perception of someone running a workshop or meeting?
 And what are the key skills and qualities you should expect and look for when choosing such a facilitator?

 Firstly, a few pointers as to the very wide potential role an external strategy facilitator can actually serve: